orel33/testfw/README.md

 * *libtestfw.a*: all the basic routines to discover, register and run tests (see API in [testfw.h](testfw.h)).
 * *libtestfw_main.a*: a *main()* routine to launch tests easily (optionnal).

+You can compile it by hand quite easily.

 ```bash
 gcc -std=c99 -Wall -g   -c -o testfw.o testfw.c
 ar rcs libtestfw.a testfw.o